 The Texas High School Coastal Monitoring Program provides middle and high school students with a real-world learning experience outside the everyday classroom.
 The program not only provides hands-on education, but also valuable data for coastal researchers and decision makers.
-The 2017-2018 academic year was productive, with Ball, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School collecting data on two or three field trips throughout the academic year.
-Brazosport High School has been recruited to join THSCMP 2018-2019 academic year to replace Tidehaven ISD.
+The 2018-2019 academic year was productive, with Ball, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School collecting data on three field trips throughout the academic year.
+Brazosport High School joined THSCMP during the 2018-2019 academic year adding monitoring sites at Surfside Beach and Quintana Beach.

-In the 21 years since the inception of the program, work by students participating in THSCMP has been beneficial to Bureau researchers and coastal managers in several research projects.
+In the 22 years since the inception of the program, work by students participating in THSCMP has been beneficial to Bureau researchers and coastal managers in several research projects.
 Analysis of the data has been used to investigate storm effects and monitor recovery; impacts to the beach and dune system due to beach nourishment, construction of jetties, and beach maintenance practices; and verify shoreline positions for calculating change rates.
 Through this successful student research program, scientists, students, and the public continue to gain a better understanding of processes and shoreline change along the Texas coast.

-Future measurements by the schools involved in THSCMP will show not only change through time at each location, but also spatial variation along the Texas coast.
-Ddata collected from Bolivar Peninsula, Galveston Island, Matagorda Peninsula, Mustang Island, North Padre Island, and South Padre Island will help scientists better understand the relationship between coastal processes, beach morphology, and shoreline change at these locations.
+Future measurements by the eight schools involved in THSCMP will show not only change through time at each location, but also spatial variation along the Texas coast.
+Data collected from Bolivar Peninsula, Galveston Island, Follets Island, Quintana Beach, Matagorda Peninsula, Mustang Island, and northern and southern Padre Island will help scientists better understand the relationship between coastal processes, beach morphology, and shoreline change at these locations.